 Something that is absolutely essential between the sale of your current home and the purchase of your new one is that the purchase agreement includes a reservation that you will sell your current home.
 Without such a clause, you could find yourself in a situation where you have signed an agreement with the seller of your future home, but the buyer of your current home backs out, leaving you without the proceeds of the sale.

 Use our crowdlending service as intermediate financing for a new construction project, avoiding personal liability.
-You also get access to a wide network of investors, all interested in investing in new Danish construction projects.
+You also gain access to a wide network of investors who are all interested in investing in new Danish construction projects.

-Youcan calculate your case and get financing offers right here.
+Youcan calculate your case and obtain financing offers right here.

 Together with our partners, we can in most cases provide full financing for solid Danish real estate projects.
 This includes both senior and junior financing - and all without any requirement for personal liability.